 What are some iconic scenes in Don Quixote Ballet?

 Some iconic scenes in Don Quixote Ballet are the Tavern Scene, the Gypsy Camp, and the Dream Scene, where Don Quixote dreams and imagines Kitri as his beloved Dulcinea.
-These moments beautifully capture the whimsical and romantic essence of the story.
+These moments beautifully capture the story’s whimsical and romantic essence.

 Who composed the music for Don Quixote Ballet?